-The Accessibility Checker tool finds accessibility issues in your Word documents, Excel spreadsheets, Outlook emails, and PowerPoint presentations.
+The Accessibility Checker tool finds accessibility issues in your Word documents, Excel spreadsheets, Outlook emails, PowerPoint presentations, Visio diagrams, and OneNote notebooks.
 The tool generates a report of issues that could make your content difficult for people with disabilities to understand.
 Accessibility Checker also explains why you should fix these issues and how to fix them.

 In this topic

 If you are an Office 365 user, you will find it very easy to open and use the accessibility checker in Word, Excel, PowerPoint, OneNote, Outlook, and Visio.
 Look for the Check Accessibility button on the Review tab on the Ribbon.
 Click it to open the Accessibility Checker.

 Tip: Another easy way to open the Accessibility Checker is to use the Tell me box.
 Press Alt+Q, and then, in the Tell me box, type accessibility checker.

 If you have an older version of Word, Excel or PowerPoint, and you do not see the Check Accessibility button on the Review tab on the Ribbon, follow these steps to open the accessibility checker.